Team-Jamaica/BeeHave/README.md

 <br/>
 <img class="ui tiny middle image" src="images/james.jpg" width="150">
 <br/>
-James created the player and enemy interaction and the character movement.
+James created the player and enemy interaction and the player movement.

 ## BeeHave Demo + Trailer
 If you would like to view a demo of our game, click <a href="https://youtu.be/CchChjdPBxs">here</a>.